dominique-mueller/simple-progress-webpack-plugin/README.md

 ### `expanded`

-The `expanded` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line.
+The `expanded` / `extended` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line.

 ✔ CI ready